 For the past almost 20 years Debbie has worked on a 1-1 basis in primary schools as a learning support assistant.
 You can find her walking her British Bulldog in her spare time!

 Georgia is a qualified Secondary Geography Teacher and Forest School Leader, with experience in Outdoor Learning in the primary setting, as well as instructing outdoor pursuits. she loves anything and everything outdoors and likes to challenge herself, spending her free time competing in gig rowing and triathlons.

-I’ve been working in the special education field since leaving college myself, currently doing a Psychology degree part time.
-My favourite things are walking on the moor with the dogs, playing guitar, film photography and camping in my van!
+Rachael has been working in the special education field since leaving college and is currently doing a Psychology degree part time.
+Her favourite things are walking on the moor with her dogs, playing guitar, film photography and camping in her van!

 Jake has been with the Outdoors Group for over 2 years, running Home Education groups, teen groups, working with visiting schools and setting up and facilitating after school clubs.
 It was a natural move over to The Outdoors School where he wants to bring his love of nature and outdoor learning to our learners.
 Jake is a Level 4 qualified Bushcraft Instructor and enjoys archery, rugby, practicing primitive technology skills alongside all things connected with natural history

 Simon has many years experience of working with young people.